nimashoghi/nshconfig-extra/README.md

 # nshconfig-extra

 `nshconfig-extra` is a collection of additional configuration types for the [nshconfig](https://github.com/nimashoghi/nshconfig) library.
-It extends the functionality of `nshconfig` by providing support for some additional custom configuration types, such as `HFPath` for working with Hugging Face paths and URLs.
+It extends the functionality of `nshconfig` by providing support for file handling across various storage systems (local, remote SSH, URLs, cloud storage) through a unified interface.

 ## Installation